Robert Englund: Career

-In 1976, Englund auditioned for the role of Han Solo and Luke Skywalker in Star Wars.
+In 1976, Englund auditioned for the roles of Han Solo and Luke Skywalker in Star Wars.
 While he didn't get either part, he suggested Mark Hamill for the role of Luke.
 Englund appeared in the 1977 film Eaten Alive directed by Tobe Hooper.
 He then played Ranger in Galaxy of Terror, produced by Roger Corman, which was released in 1981.
 Since then, Englund has made over 100 appearances on film and television.
-In his early film roles, Englund was usually typecast as a nerd or a redneck, and he first gained attention in the role of Visitor technician and resistance fighter Willie in the 1983 miniseries V, as well as the 1984 sequel V: The Final Battle, and V: The Series, in which he was a regular cast member.
+In his early film roles, Englund was usually cast as a nerd or a redneck, and he first gained attention in the role of Visitor technician and resistance fighter Willie in the 1983 miniseries V, as well as the 1984 sequel V: The Final Battle, and V: The Series, in which he was a regular cast member.